MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Data-sources.md

 Organizational data is information about employees that your company provides to Workplace Analytics through your most [recent upload](../setup/upload-organizational-data.md) of organizational (HR) data and the specified date range of Office 365 data.

-As either an admin or an analyst, you can use this page to understand the data's quality and completeness for employees who have been detected in the Office 365 data for the specified date range.
-Select **Page settings** at the top right of the page to change what date range you want to view.
+As either an admin or an analyst, you can use this page to understand the data quality and completeness for employees who have been detected in the Office 365 data for the specified date range.
+Select **Page settings** at the top right of the page to change the group by increments of time, the date range, or the group of employees you want to include in the data shown.

 ![Organizational data sources page](../images/wpa/Use/org-data-sources.png)